allisonmachado/create-typescript-application/README.md

 # Create Typescript Application

-Create a new Typescript application for the NodeJS runtime.
+Quickly create a new Typescript application for the NodeJS runtime.

-If something doesn’t work, please [file an issue](https://github.com/allisonmachado/create-typescript-application/issues/new).<br>

 ## Quick Overview